 Understanding the Basics of Multiplication

 Multiplication also relies on the concept of place value.
 In our base-10 number system, each digit in a number represents a different power of 10, depending on its position.
-For example, in the number 345, the digit 3 represents 300 (3 x 100), the digit 4 represents 40 (4 x 10), and the digit 5 represents 5 (5 x 1).
+Practically speaking, for example, in the number 345, the digit 3 represents 300 (3 x 100), the digit 4 represents 40 (4 x 10), and the digit 5 represents 5 (5 x 1).
 Understanding place value is crucial because it allows us to break down larger numbers into smaller, more manageable parts for multiplication.

 Core Principles and Definitions